SEC accuses Florida firm of fraud in IPO-linked investments

 NEW YORK, May 13 (Reuters) - The U.S. Securities and Exchange Commission on Friday sued a Florida firm it said raised at least $410 million by fraudulently promising investors access to private companies that had potential to conduct initial public offerings.

-In a civil complaint filed in Manhattan federal court, the SEC also sought an asset freeze against StraightPath Venture Partners LLC and its founders, to halt what it called an "ongoing fraud."
+In a civil complaint filed in Manhattan federal court, the SEC also sought an asset freeze against StraightPath Venture Partners LLC and its three founders, to protect investors and halt what it called an "ongoing fraud."

-The SEC said StraightPath pitched its investment vehicles as a way for ordinary investors to own potentially lucrative, hard-to-find pre-IPO shares.
+The SEC said StraightPath pitched its investment vehicles as a way for ordinary investors to own "highly coveted," hard-to-find pre-IPO shares in such companies as plant-based burger maker Impossible Foods and cryptocurrency exchange Kraken.

-But the SEC said StraightPath often did not have the shares to back up the investments and made "Ponzi-like" payments to some investors, while its founders and a portfolio manager kept about $75 million of investor money for themselves.
+But the SEC said the Jupiter, Florida-based firm often lacked the shares to back up the investments, made "Ponzi-like" payments to some investors, and improperly commingled investors' and the firm's assets.

+It also said StraightPath charged "exorbitant, undisclosed fees," allowing founders Michael Castillero, Francine Lanaia and Brian Martinsen and fund manager Eric Lachow to pay themselves about $75 million and their sales agents nearly $48 million.

+StraightPath did not immediately respond to requests for comment on behalf of all defendants.
+It is unclear whether any of them have lawyers.

-The Jupiter, Florida-based firm allegedly raised the $410 million from more than 2,200 investors between November 2017 and February 2022, the SEC said.
+According to court papers, StraightPath raised the $410 million from more than 2,200 investors in at least 14 countries between November 2017 and February 2022, when it agreed with the SEC to stop soliciting new investments.

+The SEC said StraightPath funds hold more than $200 million of securities but are short $14 million of pre-IPO shares for seven companies, including Impossible Foods and Kraken.

+The case is SEC v StraightPath Venture Partners LLC et al, U.S. District Court, Southern District of New York, No. 22-03897.

 ((jon.stempel@thomsonreuters.com; +1 646 223 6317; Reuters Messaging: jon.stempel.thomsonreuters.com@reuters.net))